Ayla Dmyterko

 CV

-Ayla Olya Dmyterko (she/her) is a Ukrainian-Canadian artist currently living & working in Glasgow, Scotland.
+Ayla Olya Dmyterko (b.
+1988) is a Ukrainian-Canadian artist currently based in the UK and working internationally.
 She was born on the lands of the Cree, Saulteaux, Dakota, Lakota, and Nakoda, as well as the homeland of the Métis Nation, Treaty 4, Saskatchewan.

 EDUCATION